Warwickshire: Local government

-Like most English shire counties, Warwickshire has a two-tier structure of local government. with a county council, and five districts each with their own district or borough councils.
+Like most English shire counties, Warwickshire has a two-tier local government of a county council, and five districts each having a district or borough council.
 These districts are: North Warwickshire, Nuneaton and Bedworth, Rugby, Stratford, and Warwick (see map).
 The county and district councils are responsible for providing different services.

 Atherstone is the headquarters of the North Warwickshire district, Nuneaton is headquarters of the Nuneaton and Bedworth District and Leamington Spa is the headquarters of the Warwick district.

 Warwickshire County Council, based in Warwick is elected every four years.
-The last election was the held on 6 May 2021 and resulted in a Conservative majority.
+The election on 6 May 2021 resulted in a Conservative majority.
 The county council operates a cabinet-style council.
 The county council is made of 57 councillors, who decide upon the budget and appoints the council leader.
 The council leader selects 8 councillors and together they form the cabinet.
 The Leader assigns portfolios on which cabinet members make decisions.
 Key decisions are made by the whole cabinet while others are made only by the portfolio holders for relevant areas.

 In addition many small towns and villages have their own town council or parish council as the most local tier of local government.

 Warwickshire is policed by the Warwickshire Police.
 The force is governed by the elected Warwickshire Police and Crime Commissioner.